- Solid Waste Management District

-The word "Plan" only begins to describe this 300+ page document.
-In addition to an introduction and an executive summary, it contains an inventory of all the places and organizations involved in solid waste activity, and the volume of that activity.
+The word "Plan" only begins to describe this 300 plus page document.
+In addition to an introduction and an executive summary, it contains an inventory of all the places and organizations involved in the solid waste activity and the volume of that activity.
 Then it describes the District's programs and finances, and finally, its plans for the future.

 The OEPA has stringent specifications as to form and content, and must officially approve each plan update.
 Then it must be ratified by a specific number of local governments, in accordance with a formula provided in the original statute.